BoltzExchange/boltz-client/docs/configuration.md

 # Maximum number of concurrent Esplora requests made while syncing Liquid wallets.
 # liquidEsploraConcurrency = 32

+# Interval in seconds between automatic Liquid wallet syncs.
+Set to 0 to use the default.
+# liquidWalletSyncInterval = 60

 [LIGHTNING]
 # Default fee limit in ppm for lightning payments.
 Can be overridden on a per-swap basis.
 routingFeeLimitPpm = 2500